MarkChenTP/Brain_Research/README.md

 <br/>

 ### Blood Pressure
 For each study day, the user will enter their systolic pressure, diastolic pressure, and pulse values.
-The app save these responses at both local storage and a Google Firebase database.
+The app saves these responses at both local storage and a Google Firebase database.

 <p align="center">
 	<img src="https://github.com/MarkChenTP/Brain_Research/blob/master/demo/bloodPressure_app.png" height="480"/>